Quantumheart/PantheonWars/docs/implementation_guide.md

 ---

-## Phase 3: Religion-Based Deity System with Perk Trees - ⚠️ IN PROGRESS (~60% Complete)
+## Phase 3: Religion-Based Deity System with Perk Trees - ⚠️ IN PROGRESS (~75-80% Complete)

 **Goal:** Transform the mod from player-centric active abilities to religion-centric passive perk trees.

 ### Executive Summary

 This is a **fundamental redesign** that moves deity assignment from individual players to custom player-created religions.
 The active ability system is completely replaced with passive perk trees that unlock based on dual ranking systems.

+**📊 SCOPE REDUCTION:** Reduced from 160 perks to **80 perks total** (10 per deity: 6 player + 4 religion).
+This 50% reduction improves balance, accelerates development, and makes each perk more meaningful.
+See `ScopeReduction.md` for rationale.

+**✅ ALL 80 PERKS FULLY DEFINED:** All 8 deities have complete perk definitions in `PerkDefinitions.cs` with proper stat modifiers and structure.

 **See [phase3_group_deity_perks_guide.md](phase3_group_deity_perks_guide.md) and [phase3_task_breakdown.md](phase3_task_breakdown.md) for complete design specifications and implementation tasks.**